-- (2) The amounts shown represent expense recognized in the Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the year ended May 31, 2007 in accordance with Statement of Financial Accounting Standards No. 123(R), Share Based Payment (SFAS 123R), for stock option awards, excluding any assumptions for future forfeitures.
+- (2) The amounts shown represent expense recognized in the Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the applicable fiscal year in accordance with Statement of Financial Accounting Standards No. 123(R), Share Based Payment (SFAS 123R), for stock option awards, excluding any assumptions for future forfeitures.
+Mr. Austin forfeited 32,000 unvested stock options stock upon his resignation effective March 31, 2008.
 There were no actual forfeitures of stock option awards in fiscal 2007.
-All assumptions utilized to calculate the expense amounts shown above are set forth in Note 11 of the Notes to the Consolidated Financial Statements for the year ended May 31, 2007. - (3) Amounts represent payments to Named Executive Officers under the incentive compensation plan for fiscal 2007 performance. - (4) Amount shown represents a sign-on bonus paid to Mr. Bradley upon his employment with the Company.
-In the event Mr. Bradley voluntarily resigns prior to the completion of 12 months of consecutive service, pro-rata repayment of the bonus will be required. - (5) Represents amounts paid by the Company on behalf of Mr. Bradley for auto allowance of \$11,710, life insurance and disability premiums, matching contributions to Mr. Bradley's account in the Company's qualified 401(k) plan and club dues.
-In addition, the Company paid \$152,331 in moving expenses for Mr. Bradley's relocation to Tulsa, Oklahoma. - (6) Mr. Michael J. Hall retired as our CEO on November 6, 2006.
-Prior to his retirement, Mr. Hall received no compensation for his services as a Director.
-Mr. Hall's compensation received as an employee prior to his retirement and his compensation received as a Director subsequent to his retirement as CEO are included in this table. - (7) Amount shown was paid to Mr. Hall upon the successful recruitment and hiring of the new President and CEO. - (8) Represents amounts paid by the Company on behalf of Mr. Austin for auto allowance of \$14,450, life insurance and disability premiums, matching contributions to Mr. Austin's account in the Company's qualified 401(k) plan of \$10,524 and club dues. - (9) Represents amounts paid by the Company on behalf of Mr. Newmeister for auto allowance of \$12,200, life insurance and disability premiums, and matching contributions to Mr. Newmeister's account in the Company's qualified 401(k) plan. - (10) Represents amounts paid by the Company on behalf of Mr. Ryan for auto allowance of \$14,450, life insurance and disability premiums, and matching contributions to Mr. Ryan's account in the Company's qualified 401(k) plan. - (11) Represents amounts paid by the Company on behalf of Mr. Rinehart for auto allowance of \$12,200, life insurance and disability premiums, and matching contributions to Mr. Rinehart's account in the Company's qualified 401(k) plan.
+All assumptions utilized to calculate the expense amounts shown above are set forth in Note 11 of the Notes to the Consolidated Financial Statements for the year ended May 31, 2008.
+There were no stock options granted to the Named Executive Officers in fiscal 2007. - (3) Amounts represent amounts payable to Named Executive Officers under the incentive compensation plan for the applicable fiscal year performance. - (4) Amount shown represents a sign-on bonus paid to the Named Executive Officer upon employment with the Company.
+In the event the Named Executive Officer voluntarily resigns prior to the completion of 12 months of consecutive service, pro-rata repayment of the bonus is required. - (5) Represents amounts paid by the Company on behalf of Mr. Bradley in fiscal 2008 for auto allowance, life insurance and disability premiums, matching contributions to Mr. Bradley's account in the Company's qualified 401(k) plan, club dues and moving expenses. - (6) Represents amounts paid by the Company on behalf of Mr. Bradley in fiscal 2007 for auto allowance, life insurance and disability premiums, matching contributions to Mr. Bradley's account in the Company's qualified 401(k) plan and club dues.
+In addition, the Company paid \$152,331 in moving expenses for Mr. Bradley's relocation to Tulsa, Oklahoma. - (7) Represents amounts paid by the Company on behalf of Mr. Long in fiscal 2008 for life insurance and disability premiums, and \$31,043 in moving expenses for Mr. Long's relocation to Tulsa, Oklahoma. - (8) Represents amounts paid by the Company on behalf of the Named Executive Officer in fiscal 2008 and fiscal 2007 for auto allowance, life insurance and disability premiums, and matching contributions to the Named Executive Officer's account in the Company's qualified 401(k) plan. - (9) Represents amounts paid by the Company on behalf of Mr. Austin in fiscal 2008 and fiscal 2007 for auto allowance, life insurance and disability premiums, matching contributions to Mr. Austin's account in the Company's qualified 401(k) plan and club dues.

-Grants of Plan-Based Awards
+Grants of Plan-Based Awards During Fiscal 2008

-The following table sets forth information with respect to grants of plan-based awards in fiscal 2007 to the Named Executive Officers:
+The following table sets forth information with respect to grants of plan-based awards in fiscal 2008 to the Named Executive Officers: